 Demographic data.
 We collect data about you such as your age, gender, country and preferred language.

 Interests and favorites.
 We collect data about your interests and favorites, such as the teams you follow in a sports app, the stocks you track in a finance app, or the favorite cities you add to a weather app.
 In addition to those you explicitly provide, your interests and favorites may also be inferred or derived from other data we collect.

 Payment data.
 We collect data necessary to process your payment if you make purchases, such as your payment instrument number (such as a credit card number), and the security code associated with your payment instrument.

 Usage data.
 We collect data about how you interact with our services.
 This includes data, such as the features you use, the items you purchase, the web pages you visit, and the search terms you enter.
-This also includes data about your device, including IP address, device identifiers, regional and language settings, and data about the network, operating system, browser or other software you use to connect to the services.
-And it also includes data about the performance of the services and any problems you experience with them.
+This also includes data about your device and the network you use to connect to our services, including IP address, device identifiers (such as the IMEI number for phones), regional and language settings.
+It includes information about the operating systems and other software installed on your device, including product keys.
+And it includes data about the performance of the services and any problems you experience with them.

 Contacts and relationships.
 We collect data about your contacts and relationships if you use a Microsoft service to manage contacts, or to communicate or interact with other people or organizations.

 Location data.
 We collect data about your location, which can be either precise or imprecise.
 Precise location data can be Global Position System (GPS) data, as well as data identifying nearby cell towers and Wi-Fi hotspots, we collect when you enable location-based services or features.
 Imprecise location data includes, for example, a location derived from your IP address or data that indicates where you are located with less precision, such as at a city or postal code level.